redstone-finance/stable-price-marketplace/README.md

 ## 🔥 How to use the app

 ### Deployed version
-The app is already deployed on Avalanche FUJI testnet.
-You can check it at: https://stable-marketplace.redstone.finance/
+The app is already deployed on CELO Alfajores testnet.
+You can check it at: https://celo-stable-marketplace.redstone.finance/

 ### Build the app locally
 You can also clone this repo and build the app locally.
 Please follow the steps below: